×

 When we asked expats what advice they would give a foreigner before buying a property in Costa Rica, they said:

 "Don't buy.
 For some reason that I suspect is emotional expats almost always want to buy property, but it doesn't make a lot of sense.
 It's much easier and cheaper to rent.
 There's also the widely reported statistic that some half of the expats leave the country within the first year of arriving--and stories abound of those who bought homes taking a huge loss when they sell.
 There are also a fair number of problems with property theft--your house is sold out from under you without your awareness.
-Give yourself a few years in the country to become acquainted with the customs and the neighborhoods before you plunk down money you may regret," said one person in San Jose.
+Give yourself a few years in the country to become acquainted with the customs and the neighborhoods before you plunk down money you may regret," said one expat in San Jose.

 "1.
 Buying property in Costa Rica requires a local lawyer, who can help you understand the local laws and regulations regarding ownership, transferal of ownership, local taxes, and property rights.
 2. It is wise to hire a Costa Rican lawyer and real estate professional to advise you on the purchase of property and to ensure the transfer and registration of property are done correctly.
 3. Consider due diligence, which involves researching the property’s title, surveying the land, and verifying the seller’s legal right to transfer property.
 4. Make sure you understand the foreign ownership limits in the country, which are designed to protect the rights of local people in land ownership.
 5. It is important to familiarize yourself with the local customs and laws regarding property ownership, including Costa Rica’s Title Guarantee Law, which requires all property to be registered with the government to ensure legal proof of ownership.
 6. Property taxes in Costa Rica are typically paid annually and are based on the assessed value of the property.
 7. Make sure you understand the process of obtaining residency and work permits, if needed, as the process can be complicated.
-8. Make sure you understand the potential liabilities and responsibilities should any problems arise after you purchase the property," wrote one expat who made the move to Costa Rica.
+8. Make sure you understand the potential liabilities and responsibilities should any problems arise after you purchase the property," said one foreigner living in Costa Rica.

 View More Answers